haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <hr><hr>
-## Strategy 2): Modelling the complex by docking with cross-links only, using as starting conformations models fitted into the cryo-EM map
+## Strategy 2): Modelling the complex by docking with cross-links only, using as starting conformations the models fitted into the cryo-EM map

-In this alternative strategy to modelling the complex, we will start by fitting the largest components (core and C82) into the 9Å cryo-EM map using our PowerFit web server.
+In this alternative strategy we will start by fitting the largest components (core and C82) into the 9Å cryo-EM map using our PowerFit web server.
 This fitted models will then be used as input for the docking with cross-links, keeping those fixed at their original position.